mentimjojo/Custom_FrameWork/README.md

 If you're gonna use this framework you gonna need basic PHP, HTML and knowledge of other web programming languages.

 # Documentation
-There is a large documentation available on GitHub wiki.
+There is a large documentation available on the GitHub wiki.
 You can find it __<a href='https://github.com/mentimjojo/Custom_FrameWork/wiki' target='_blank'>here</a>__!

 # Contributors